andrew/ultimate-awesome/README.md

 - [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.
 - [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome_flutter_extensions](https://github.com/Frezyx/awesome_flutter_extensions) - A curated list of the most popular extensions for dart / Flutter development in various IDEs including Visual Studio Code, IntelliJ IDEA, and Android Studio.
-- [awesome-gel](https://github.com/geldata/awesome-gel) - A curated list of resources related to EdgeDB.
 - [awesome-gans](https://github.com/mayankgrwl97/awesome-gans) - Latest resources on Generative Adversarial Networks.
 - [Unity-Guide](https://github.com/mikeroyal/Unity-Guide) - Unity Engine Guide.
 - [awesome-careers](https://github.com/Nickersoft/awesome-careers) - Tools, resources, and programs for career changers  👊.